AdedamolaXL/my-wave-portal/README.md

+A social media Dapp built on Hardhat, OpenZeppelin using Solidity and React

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.